KajalPatel15/auctionRepo/README.md

 http://localhost:8080/swagger-ui.html

 While creating auction request please use Id's from below table.
 Else you will be thrown Data integrity Error.

+For convience below entries are loaded on application bootstrap using DataLoader component.

 Insert Auction Items as Prerequisite: